 - Who/whom – Who is used when referring to the subject of a sentence, whereas whom is used when referring to the object.
 For example, “who ate my cookies?” means we don’t know who the subject is, and “to whom shall I give this award?” means we don’t know who the object is.
 However, in both cases we do know that there is more than one person involved.

-By following these simple rules, you can avoid confusion and make sure you use pronouns correctly in your writing.
+By following these simple rules in this complete guide to pronoun grammar rules, you can avoid confusion and make sure you use pronouns correctly in your writing.

 Pronouns are an essential part of speech, and they come in many different forms.
 One important rule of grammar is that pronouns must agree with the nouns they represent in both number and gender.
 In other words, a singular pronoun must agree with a singular noun, and a plural pronoun must agree with a plural noun.
 For example, the pronoun “he” can only represent a male noun, and the pronoun “they” can only represent a plural noun.
 This may seem like a simple rule, but it can be tricky to apply in practice.
-Fortunately, some helpful guidelines can make it easier to get it right.
+Fortunately, we have the complete guide to pronoun grammar rules can make it easier to get it right.

 When in doubt, it is usually best to use the pronoun “they” instead of “he” or “she.”
 This is because “they” is considered to be gender-neutral.
 However, there are some cases where using “they” can be confusing or even wrong.
 For example, if you are referring to two people who are both male, you would use the pronoun “they” instead of “he.”

 If you are referring to two people who are both female, you would use the pronoun “she.”
 If you are unsure about the gender of the person you are referring to, it is always best to ask them directly instead of making an assumption.